hlandau/acmetool/_doc/SCHEMA.md

 - Take the list of targets and sort it in descending order of priority value.
   For targets with equal priority, tiebreak using the number of hostnames to be satisfied in descending order.
-Where the number of hostnames is equal, the tiebraker is implementation-specified, but SHOULD be deterministic.
+Where the number of hostnames is equal, the tiebreaker is implementation-specified, but SHOULD be deterministic.

 - Now iterate through the targets in that order.
 Create an empty dictionary mapping hostnames to targets.
 This dictionary shall be called the